 In the original Sonic Adventure, Speed Highway was one of levels that showcased the graphical capabilities of the Dreamcast to the fullest.
 When playing this level, you could feel that every little detail in it was designed to be a visual spectacle – much like in the rest of the game, but this particular level just pushed the hardware to the very limit.
 It was gorgeous to look at, with all the crazy lights, the roads going upside down, with helicopters and the police chasing after you.
 The scene with Sonic running down the side of a building is one of the most memorable moments in the entire game.

-The SADX version of the level has a significant number of changes, some arguably conflicting with the “intended” atmosphere from the original Dreamcast version.
+The SADX version of the level has had a number of changes, some arguably conflicting with the original atmosphere from the Dreamcast version.
 From the start you can see how the lighting sets a completely different tone for the stage, making it darker and eerie green.
 The PC version’s lighting is almost non-existent:

 In all versions except the Dreamcast original there is a bug with the red transporter.
-Its model has a material flag that enables transparency where it isn’t needed, making parts of level geometry visible through it.
+Its model has a material flag that enables transparency on an opaque mesh, which breaks the game’s draw queue system and makes parts of level geometry visible through the mesh.
 It’s especially noticeable in motion.

 The grabber basket that brings Sonic to the upper level has lost its shiny surface (environment mapping) and is now properly textured instead.

-The helicopter went through a similar transformation, only retaining the shiny effect on its windows:
+The helicopter went through a similar transformation, only retaining the shiny effect on its windows.
+A building with partially lit windows is present in the Dreamcast version.
+The window pattern is gone in later versions.

 Here’s another example of this change from Act 3: the cars are no longer shiny and use the same green glass texture as many other areas in SADX:

-The removal of environment mapping in this particular case is both a good and a bad change: although the textures allow for more detail, the “metallic” effect is gone.
+The removal of environment mapping in this particular case can be considered both a good and a bad change: although the textures allow for more detail, the “metallic” effect is gone.

 Speed Highway has several objects with blinking lights, which are seen more often in Tails’ level.
 This radar/satellite dish tower has a glowing light at the top, for example.
 In SADX its light was disabled.